positivee27/STATS418-FinalProject-/README.md

 The data is obtianed by webscraping HTML from IMDB Movie website, the total attribute of the data is

+1. Introduction
+2. Deployment
+3. Exploratory Data Analysis
+4. Modeling
+5. Conclusion

+The data is obtained by the webscraping HTML from

 THe project is using webscraping by the API and the last minutes